10 Reasons to Stay at the Trefeddian

 1. There's something for all the family

 The Trefeddian is a hotel that suits the whole family.
-There is a beautiful indoor swimming pool where everybody can enjoy a swim.
+There is a beautiful indoor swimming pool for everybody to enjoy.
 For the adults, there is a lovely relaxing spa bath - perfect for stress relief.
 We have a nine-hole pitch and putt for some family competition, as well as a tennis court and a children’s playground.
 Inside the hotel, you will find a play room, with equipment and toys for younger children, as well as comfy chairs for the grown-ups.
 You will also find a television room, and a games room with pool tables, air hockey and table tennis.
 The snooker room has a full-size table for adults to use.
 Finally, why not spend some time in one of our three cosy sea view lounges where you'll find books, games and magazines?
 One of the lounges is even adults-only, so you can have complete peace and quiet when required.
 Whatever the weather, there is always something to keep you entertained.

 2. Sandy beaches